Split Open and Melt

 Albums: Lawn Boy, Stash, Hampton Comes Alive, At the Roxy, Live Phish 01, Live Phish 04, Live Phish 07, Live Phish 09, Live Phish 12, Live Phish 18, Live Phish 20, Walnut Creek, Hampton/Winston-Salem '97, Live In Utica, The Clifford Ball, Niagara Falls, Ventura, Chicago '94, Live Phish Downloads 6-20-1995

-Trey has mentioned multiple times that for a while, “SOAM” wasn’t really meeting its potential in their live performances, and as a result had been dropped out of rotation for some time.
-This all changed on the night of 4/21/93, when the band played an awesome, stretched-out “SOAM” that forever changed the way the band felt about the song, not to mention the approach taken to perform it.
-“SOAM” again became a regular part of the live show, re-invented for a new jamming outlook.
-The band thought highly enough of this change and the version that sparked it that they used the 4/21/93 “SOAM” jam as part of Hoist’s finale, tacked onto the end of the otherwise stunted “Demand.”
-Since ’93, the song has had its ups and downs, but consistently produces some of the band’s sickest and most mind-bending Type I jams.
-It’s the kind of song that seems to just get better with every version experienced.
+During the early 1990s, Trey explained that “SOAM” dropped out of their live rotation because, in his view, it had not been meeting its potential.
+On the night of 4/21/93, however, the band played an awesome, extended “SOAM” that forever changed the way the band felt about the song.
+“SOAM” then became a regular part of Phish’s tours, having been re-invented to explore greater improvisation.
+In fact, the band thought so highly of this change and the version that sparked it, that they used the 4/21/93 “SOAM” jam as part of Hoist’s finale, tacked onto the end of the otherwise stunted “Demand.”